reyazoct/Kmm-Permissions/README.md

 4. Use `getPermissionHelper` extension function from `commonMain` which helps to create new instance for permission helper class.

     ```kotlin
+    // Permission Helper to request permission
-    val permissionHelper = getPermissionHelper()
+    val permissionHelper = HelperHolder.getPermissionHelperInstance()

+    // Location Helper to request permission to fetch location
+    val locationHelper = HelperHolder.getLocationHelperInstance()
     ```

 5. Use `permissionHelper` instance to check permission state or request permission.
 Both functions are suspended, use `Dispatcher.Main` for access permissions.
+Also you can use `locationHelper` to fetch location updates.

     ```kotlin
     // Check Permission